t-systems-on-site-services-gmbh/geoCore/JOSS/paper.md

 ```

 ## Usage
 If all files are available as described and the definitions are entered as required, the plug-in can be used.
 First, the shape file and the corresponding text file with the layer data must be imported.
 It is now possible to display a single or multiple profiles.
-To do this, select all the desired boreholes with the QGIS Selection Tool and click on the geoCore icon (or choose the menu entry Extensions -> Vector -> geoCore -> Show drilling profile) (Fig. 1, 2).
-A dialog opens showing the drilling profile(s). geoCore’s user interface is kept very simple and should be self-explanatory. **A right click on the dialog** opens the context menu (Fig. 3) which allows to export the profile as an image (supported formats are SVG, PNG, JPG) and do further setup.
+To do this, select all the desired boreholes with the QGIS Selection Tool and click on the geoCore icon (or choose the menu entry Plugins -> geoCore -> Show drilling profile) (Fig. 1, 2).
+A dialog opens showing the drilling profile(s). geoCore’s user interface is kept very simple and should be self-explanatory. **A right click on the dialog** opens the context menu (Fig. 3) which allows to export the profile as an SVG and do further setup.
 Furthermore you can rearrange the drilling profiles if you are showing multiple at once.
 If the *group* parameter contains an entry for several profiles, the layers are automatically connected.
 Using the mouse wheel you can zoom in and out.
 The middle mouse button allows for panning.
 This is just like navigating the QGIS map.